 Perhaps the most plainly obvious benefit to consolidating your purchase orders is the clear boost in efficiency that comes from submitting one solitary purchase order instead of orders that may potentially number well into the hundreds.
 Certainly, this massive reduction in total orders also reduces the time spent internally generating and tracking smaller orders, which reduces the workload of your procurement team and frees them up to perform more meaningful tasks.
 Also, if you are able to situate the majority of your purchases under the care of a single vendor, you will considerably diminish the total number of vendor interactions your procurement team is forced to engage in on a monthly basis.

-It will make your stocking easier to manage.
+3. It will make your stocking easier to manage

 One of the underrated benefits to consolidating purchase orders is the opportunity to negotiate the simultaneous arrival dates and quantities of every material or product necessary for a company’s ongoing production schedules of projects.
 As a result, your organization will be able to tether materials to one another and take concurrent possession of every required production component.
-By doing this, your business will need to devote less time to superfluous materials, and can allocate space that would otherwise be used for storage to more constructive pursuits.
-While your company could certainly manage scheduling without the consolidation of purchase orders, the process becomes far easier to navigate when it is undertaken through a sole vendor as opposed to coordinating numerous deliveries with miscellaneous vendors.
+By doing this, your supply chain will need to devote less time to superfluous materials, and can allocate space that would otherwise be used for storage to more constructive pursuits.
+While your company could certainly manage scheduling without the consolidation of purchase orders, the process becomes far easier for both procurement and supply chain teams to navigate when it is undertaken through a sole vendor as opposed to coordinating numerous deliveries with miscellaneous vendors.

 Another helpful feature of consolidated purchase orders is they often include clauses to cover subsequent purchases during the contract period, partially out of a desire for vendors to make terms as attractive as possible to their most loyal customers.
 These clauses allow your company to submit additional invoice items as needed until the terms of the agreement are fulfilled, the order period terminates, or some other threshold is reached.
 Inclusions like these within the structure of the contract will allow you some flexibility and peace of mind, knowing that you can make adjustments in quantities and scheduling while still enjoying the benefits of only interacting with a single vendor.
 While you may presently be dealing with several different vendors that allow for some level of flexibility, having to remember and work within the constraints of multiple vendor contracts can be an administrative nightmare.
 This annoyance is easily avoided when you only have one set of contractual terms to uphold.

-Realistically, there is no way in which purchase order consolidation will not benefit your company.
-Not only will it save you money and increase the efficiency of your staff, but it can also reduce the amount of space within your production facilities that is allocated to stocking unnecessary materials, and provides you with a contractual safety net that permits you to make quantity adjustments in the middle of billing periods.
+Realistically, there is are no negatives impacts to purchase order consolidation—only benefits to your procurement team, supply chain team, and your company as a whole.
+Not only will it save you money and increase the efficiency of your employees, but it can also reduce the amount of space within your production facilities that is allocated to stocking unnecessary materials.
+Plus, PO consolidation provides you with a contractual safety net that permits you to make quantity adjustments in the middle of billing periods.